TechOgede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 5 adds execute permission to owner
-Script 6 adds execute permission to owner and group owner and read permission to others Script 7 adds execute permission to owner, group owner and others
+Script 6 adds execute permission to owner and group owner and read permission to others Script 7 adds execute permission to owner, group owner and others Script 8 removes owner and group owner permissions and gives others all the permissions